 In order for sufficient melatonin to be produced, darkness is required.
 This is why it is recommended that women who are trying to become pregnant get around seven to nine hours each night in the dark in order to maintain a healthy circadian rhythm and optimal melatonin levels.
 Artificial light after nightfall should be avoided as it interrupts the master clock in the brain and suppresses nightly melatonin levels.
 Additionally, sufficient sleep is important for fertility.
 Interrupted sleep patterns often lead to fluctuations in the reproductive hormones, which in turn limits fertility.

-If the body itself is not producing sufficient melatonin, then a supplement may help to increase melatonin levels and to naturally stimulate fertility.
+If the production of melatonin is disturbed, then a supplement may help to produce healthy melatonin levels and to naturally stimulate fertility.